 - Guide 1: How to Remove Rietspoof Malware from Windows.

-- Guide 2: Get rid of Rietspoof Malware from Mac OS X.
+- Guide 2: Get rid of Rietspoof Malware on Mac OS X.

-- Guide 3: Remove Rietspoof Malware from Google Chrome.
+- Guide 3: Remove Rietspoof Malware in Google Chrome.

 - Guide 4: Erase Rietspoof Malware from Mozilla Firefox.